-WHEREAS, the County is, in fact, named for a Patwin leader, Sina or Sem Yeto, whom Spanish missionaries christened and assigned the Spanish name of "Solano"; and

-WHEREAS, the earliest historic written records of the Patwin (which literally means "people" in the native tribal language) begin with the Spanish mission explorations and registers, and ethno-historic records show the Patwin inhabited the lower hills of the eastern North Coast Ranges to the Sacramento River, and from Princeton south to the San Pablo and Suisun bays, including the City of Vallejo; and
+Solano County is named for a Patwin leader, Sina or Sem Yeto, whom Spanish missionaries christened and assigned the Spanish name of "Solano."
+The earliest historic written records of the Patwin (which literally means "people" in the native tribal language) begin with the Spanish mission explorations and registers, and ethno-historic records show the Patwin inhabited the lower hills of the eastern North Coast Ranges to the Sacramento River, and from Princeton south to the San Pablo and Suisun bays, including the City of Vallejo.

-WHEREAS, even though Solano County contains no reservations, the County of Solano enjoys a government-to-government relationship with the closest Patwin tribe, and specifically, the Yocha Dehe Wintun Nation, whose people live in an area now known as the Capay Valley in adjacent Yolo County, and which literally means "home by the spring water"; and
+Even though Solano County contains no reservations, the County of Solano enjoys a government-to-government relationship with the closest Patwin tribe, specifically the Yocha Dehe Wintun Nation, whose people live in an area now known as the Capay Valley in adjacent Yolo County, which literally means "home by the spring water."